variety/variety/README.markdown

 #### Special Thanks ####

+I offer sincere thanks to Wes Freeman (wfreeman) for contiued deveopment of Variety.

-I offer sincere thanks to Gaëtan Voyer-Perraul ([@gatesvp] (https://twitter.com/#!/@gatesvp)) and Kristina Chodorow ([@kchodorow] (https://twitter.com/#!/kchodorow)) for answering other people's questions about how to do this on Stack Overflow, thereby providing me with the initial seed of code which grew into this tool.
+Additional special thanks to Gaëtan Voyer-Perraul ([@gatesvp] (https://twitter.com/#!/@gatesvp)) and Kristina Chodorow ([@kchodorow] (https://twitter.com/#!/kchodorow)) for answering other people's questions about how to do this on Stack Overflow, thereby providing me with the initial seed of code which grew into this tool.

 Much thanks also, to Kyle Banker ([@Hwaet] (https://twitter.com/#!/hwaet)) for writing an unusually good book on MongoDB, which has taught me everything I know about it so far.